Contestants in the heat of battle. Photo courtesy bizarreoddities

 Photo courtesy bizarreoddities

 The competition takes place every year just before the summer solstice, the keystone event of a larger beer festival at the thatched-roofed, 500-plus-year-old Bottle Inn pub.
-On Saturday evening, comers and takers from all over the world (and an attendant crush of local, national and international spectators and media) pay a varied pittance of a fee to consume 20-inch segments of nettle stalks and leaves.
+On Saturday evening, comers and takers from all over the world (and an attendant crush of local, national, and international spectators and media) pay a varied pittance of a fee to consume 20-inch segments of nettle stalks and leaves.
 They have one hour to strip from the stalk as many stinging leaves as they can eat.
 No nettles from home, no bathroom breaks, no numbing agents.
 Only swigs of beer (or sometimes water) are allowed to lubricate the process.
 The prize is a small trophy and, usually, £100 ($166).

-The competition started out as a buzzed bet between local farmers.
+As one suspects is the case for most of these English traditions, the competition started out as a buzzed bet between local farmers.
 Back in 1986, so the local story goes, a farmer named Alex Williams was complain-boasting about the size of the nettles in his fields.
 If anyone could show him nettles larger than the 15-foot-6-inch monsters he was cultivating, he said, he’d eat his weeds raw.
 Soon after, another farmer came in with a 16-foot nettle stalk.
 Williams did not welch on his bet.
 Year after year, the boasts and bets evolved into an informal tradition.
 Then, in 1997, a man named Shane Pym bought the Inn, noticed the competition, and saw a chance to make a buck off it.
 Thus was the World Nettle Eating Championship born: of booze, betting, and boisterous capitalism.

 Unfortunately, the competition alone wasn’t enough of a windfall or a draw to save the pub.
 “This place had a lot of bad history,” says Nigel Blake, the current owner of the Bottle Inn, which he restored and reopened in mid 2012.
 Before that, he says, “it was closed for almost four years.”
 The competition didn’t die, though.
 Just a few miles down the road, Steve Smith of the George Inn, in Chideock, says he noticed “a fear that the tradition of eating nettles in the area would be lost.”
 So in order to preserve it, he says, “I held the Dorset Nettle Eating Championship here in 2012.”
 Blake doesn't buy this story, saying the George Inn swooped in knowing the Bottle was set to reopen later that year and saw its last opportunity to benefit from the competition.
 Either way, there was enough local demand for an afternoon of mouth sadomasochism that the competition survived the seeming death of its progenitors and a long hiatus.